reTHINK-project/testbeds/docs/Trials-evaluation/D6.3-domain_registry/DomainRegistry-section.md

 The Domain Registry was deployed on [Google Cloud Plataform](https://cloud.google.com/compute/) [St. Ghislain, Belgium](https://cloud.google.com/about/locations/#locations) datacenter, using 8 VM with 1vCPU and 2GB RAM each.
 The VMs were assigned the roles described in Figure 1: 4 Cassandra DB nodes, 3 application servers and a single load balancer.
 Figure 1 presents 2 Load Balancers for redundancy purposes, but as a single one is active at any given time, only one was used for the performance tests.
 All request are sent to the load balancer, that distributes them in round-robin through the 3 application servers.
 Application servers query the 4 database servers also using round-robin.

 The Operating System used as [Ubuntu 14.04 64bit](http://releases.ubuntu.com/14.04/) and the software was deployed using [Docker](https://www.docker.com/) 1.6.2.
+The load balancer uses [haproxy](http://www.haproxy.org/) 1.5.
 The [Cassandra DB](http://cassandra.apache.org/) was deployed using version 3.5 with a replication factor of 3.
 The application server was deployed using the [Spark micro framework](http://sparkjava.com/) 2.2.
 The Domain Registry version used was [R 0.2.0](https://github.com/reTHINK-project/dev-registry-domain/releases/tag/R0.2.0).